RudeSubdued/RudeSubdued/README.md

 Hi, I’m @RudeSubded
-and I'm interested in learning more about java (and javascript) so I’m currently learning how to code with java but unfortunately I’m not looking to collaborate on anything atm.
+and I'm interested in learning more about C# (and javascript) so I’m currently learning how to code with C# but unfortunately I’m not looking to collaborate on anything atm.
 And How to reach me? you don't. 😁